 In 2023, I'm working on the first spin-off of the Barabbas series, called Sophia: Daughter of Barabbas.
 She's a spitfire, and the story flies.
 I'm also working on my first fantasy novel, with two drafts already complete.
 The working title is Crossroads of Sundering Memory.
 I've wanted to write a fantasy book (and series) for a long time, and I finally have time to do it.
 Other projects are also in the works, or soon to be started.

-I've raised two children with my very patient wife, and we have two grandchildren.
+I've raised two children with my very patient wife, and we have three grandchildren.
 I knew it would be fun to have grandkids, but it's even better than I expected.

 I also enjoy watching and playing sports, which is good, because it means I'm not sitting all the time … and politics, which is probably bad.
 Politics are fascinating and painful, and they permeate more aspects of our lives than we could possibly ever realize.
 Human nature is what it is, and it hasn't fundamentally changed for thousands of years.
-Real life is at least as strange as fiction, which is why historical fiction is so interesting to research and write.
+Real life is at least as strange as fiction.

 Giving writing advice is tricky.
 It depends on why you're writing, and to whom.
 Just remember that your writing will have an impact, and that little things get noticed and create impressions.
 If you don't edit sufficiently, you'll fail in getting your message across effectively, and you might not end up sounding as genuine as you intended.